sabap/Imprivata_User_Maintenace/README.md

 You will notice a new Directory after applying the update, "UnenrolledCheck"</br>
 This is for handling unenrolled users.
 There will be a file that resides in this directory.
 Leave it alone, as it keeps track of your unenrolled users and the amount of time they have remained unenrolled.</br>
 _As of right now, the unenrolled user maintenance is based on running this script once per-day, as it increments the days of your unenrolled users.
 Hindsight being 20/20, I will most likely change this to a date/time stamp, to accomodate users that run it more than once per day or less than once per day.
 For now, just know that the "days unenrolled" are incremented by 1, each time it is ran_.
+**After 02/20/2020**</br>
+You will notice a new variable "$SSOPolicyName"</br>
+This is for limiting the script to enforcing the maintenance on a single User Policy.
+This comes in handy if you have implemented and have created a separate policy for Confirm ID.
+This will skip your Confirm ID policy, so that you are not removing users that have enrolled for ConfirmID.